TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vm-allocation-failure-create-update-avset.md

 To determine available sizes using the Azure portal, select the VM and under **Settings**, choose **Size**.
 On the **Size** blade, you can view available sizes and use filter options.<br>

-For PowerShell examples for resizing a VM, for either in or not in an availability set,see [Resize a Windows VM](https://docs.microsoft.com/azure/virtual-machines/windows/resize-vm).<br>
+For PowerShell examples for resizing a VM, for either in or not in an availability set, see [Resize a Windows VM](https://docs.microsoft.com/azure/virtual-machines/windows/resize-vm).<br>

 ### Request exemption
 If you are unable to find suitable alternate locations or VM sizes and would like to submit a request for an SKU to be enabled, follow the support request process described in [Region or SKU unavailable](https://docs.microsoft.com/azure/azure-supportability/sku-series-unavailable).
 This action will streamline your request and assist in getting a faster turnaround time.<br>